storj-archived/core/doc/protocol-spec.md

 of a shard to the farmers by issuing a `MIRROR` RPC in lieu of establishing a data channel.
-A `MIRROR` RPC instructs a contracted farmer to retrieve the data already uploaded to another farmer by providing them with a retrieval token authorized by another farmer.
+A `MIRROR` RPC instructs a contracted farmer to retrieve the data already uploaded to another farmer by providing them with a retrieval token authorized by another farmer (this is performed by issuing a `RETRIEVE` RPC message - see *Downloading Consigned Data* later in this document).
 This allows the renter to incur the bandwidth and latency once and instead pay the recently contracted farmer to transfer the data to another farmer for redundancy.

 To initiate this process, instead of opening a data channel, issue a `MIRROR` RPC message to the farmer after contract negotiation is complete: